 IFA

-ISLAA Forum on Latin American Art at The Institute of Fine Arts, NYU: Concerning the Spiritual in Contemporary Arts in Latin America and The Caribbean with Horacio Ramos and Julián Sánchez
+ISLAA Forum on Latin American Art: Concerning the Spiritual in Contemporary Arts in Latin America and the Caribbean

 On Now: